 For many people, braces are a necessity in treating dental issues and establishing and maintaining good oral health.
 There are a lot of different reasons that an orthodontist might recommend braces, but crooked teeth, gaps, and overbites are among the most common.

 If left untreated, these issues can lead to serious dental diseases.
 Because of this, braces are considered a way to treat and prevent disease, so they're eligible for FSA reimbursement.

 Getting braces is a long-term treatment that's often very expensive.
-Most people need braces for around 24 months and the average cost for traditional braces is around $5,500.
+Most people need braces for around 24 months and the average cost for traditional braces is anywhere from $3,000 to $7,500.
 Your dental insurance may cover some of the cost, and you can use your FSA for the balance.

 Paying for orthodontic expenses is a little different than paying for typical treatments.
 Most dental expenses, like fillings or extractions, need to be incurred during the current plan year to be eligible.
-But with braces, you may be able to an use your FSA funds to cover orthodontic payments even if your braces were put on before the current plan year began.
+But with braces, you may be able to use your FSA funds to cover orthodontic payments even if your braces were put on before the current plan year began.

 Before you get braces, you'll likely need an initial exam that includes photos, impressions, and X-rays.
 You might even need teeth extracted to help correct overcrowding.
 While the cost for these won't be included in the price of your braces, they will still be FSA eligible.
 Regular appointments and adjustments are an essential part of the treatment process and will be included in the overall price of your orthodontics.

 You'll also need to continue seeing your dentist for regular cleanings and exams to maintain your oral health.
 As always, your FSA funds can be used for any dental expense not covered by your dental insurance.